Bharathanraj777/odin-recipes/README.md

 my HTML basic skills are demonstrated.

-Initially having some difficulties with GitHub commit and publishing, but i will sort it out very soon.
+Initially having some difficulties with GitHub commit and publishing, but i sorted it out very soon using git merge and GitHub Docs - dealing with non-fast-forward errors.
 So over it was good learning experience, getting forward into curriculum learning path.

+Thank You